Jude, a bond-servant of Jesus Christ, and brother of James,

 (a) Beloved; see entry for Jude 1:1.

-In Jude’s day, false teachers had infiltrated the church preaching a licentious message (Jude 1:4).
-Jude calls out these false teachers and encourages the believers to take stand against their bad message.
+False teachers had infiltrated the church preaching a licentious message (see next verse).
+Jude calls out these false teachers and encourages us to resist this destructive and ungodly message.

 For certain persons have crept in unnoticed, those who were long beforehand marked out for this condemnation, ungodly persons who turn the grace of our God into licentiousness and deny our only Master and Lord, Jesus Christ.